Japanese Garden and National Bonsai Collection

 This fine display of hardy bonsai trees opened in April 1993, and is a joint venture between the Botanical Gardens and the Friends of the National Bonsai Collection (FNBC).

-A secure courtyard houses a display of about 25 bonsai trees of various styles, loaned to the collection by the members of the FNBC on a rotating basis.
+Our secure courtyard houses a display of about 25 bonsai trees of various styles, loaned to the collection by the members of the FNBC on a rotating basis.
 By this system, many of the outstanding bonsai specimens in the country may be seen from time to time.

 Fundamental cultural procedures are undertaken by bonsai experts on a regular basis.
 Notices explain the various recognised tree styles and provide instruction to beginners who may be attracted to take up the art.